Arvind644/100-days-of-code/README.md

 Continued the same tutorial and learn about sets, strings, collection, itertools, lambda function and exceptions. <br />
 Continued the net ninjas tailwind course. <br />
 Start making my own project on tailwind.
 It is niture.

+Day 7     29-11-2020<br />
+Continued the same tutorial and learn about logging, json, random numbers. <br />
+Completed the net ninja tailwind course.
+And work on my tailwind project. <br />
+I will start learning numpy from tomorrow